neuroinformatics-unit/gsoc/GSoC-2025/Datashuttle: Allow Google Drive or AWS as remote storage (Shrey).md

 **Communication Plan**

-I plan to communicate with my mentor on Zulip chat and Github and have weekly meetings to discuss the progress and any blockers.
+I plan to communicate with my mentor on Zulip chat and Github and have weekly meetings to discuss the progress and blockers if any.

 ## Personal Statement